Spousal Support/Alimony

 What is Alimony?

 During a divorce, safeguarding your financial future is a top priority on which alimony can have a meaningful impact.
+An alimony advocate is a person who works on behalf of the receiving spouse to ensure they receive the appropriate amount of alimony.
+This person can help negotiate an alimony agreement, provide guidance and advice on how to best pursue alimony in Maryland, and represent the receiving spouse in court if necessary.
 Whether you’re concerned about paying or receiving alimony, at Z Family Law, we’re here to help you understand how Maryland alimony law applies to your case and advocate for your financial interests both during and after divorce.

 Pendente lite alimony